laurocaetano/laurocaetano.github.io/_posts/2021-01-23-raft-leader-election-rust.md

 ##### Election timeout and discovering another leader

 In case a timeout occurs or the server does not get the majority of the votes, it will start the election once again, increasing the term once more.
-In Raft, it is totally fine to have terms without an leader.
+In Raft, it is totally fine to have terms without a leader.

 Another interesting case can occur during the election process: another server in the cluster is elected, and starts sending heartbeats.
 When this occurs, our server changes back the state from `CANDIDATE` to `FOLLOWER`, and set the terms to the current leader's term.